leolost2605/SBAid/README.md

 ## File input

 SBAid needs file inputs for many of the app's main functionalities.
-Follow the given guidelines for a problem-free interaction with file inputting in SBAid:
+Follow the given guidelines for problem-free file input in SBAid:

 ### Algorithm writing guidelines